gjbianco/node-load-long/README.md

 ### `/ping`

 Replies with 'pong'.

-Can be used as a health probe endpoint as it will crash if the app is set to be sick.
+### `/health`

+Used as a health probe.
+Replies with appropriate error if the app is either sick or still starting.

 ### `/togglesick`